-The New York City Office of Emergency Management (OEM) and Department of Health and Mental Hygiene (DOHMH) today announced cooling centers will open Friday, July 16, and Saturday, July 17, 2010.
-According to the National Weather Service, the heat index is expected to exceed 95 degrees during the daytime hours on both days.
+The New York City Office of Emergency Management (OEM) and Department of Health and Mental Hygiene (DOHMH) today announced that cooling centers will be open Wednesday, August 4, at 1 PM, and will also be open during regular business hours on Thursday, August 5.
+According to the National Weather Service, the heat index is expected to exceed 95 degrees this afternoon and during the daytime hours tomorrow.

-Cooling centers are public places, such as Department for the Aging (DFTA) senior centers and New York City Housing Authority (NYCHA) and Salvation Army community centers, where air conditioning is available.
-To find the cooling center closest to you, call 311 (TTY: 212-504-4115) or visit OEM's Cooling Center Locator at www.nyc.gov/oem.
-Note: the Cooling Center Locator will be available after 8 pm tonight and through Saturday evening.
+Cooling centers are public places, such as Department for the Aging (DFTA) senior centers, libraries and New York City Housing Authority (NYCHA) and Salvation Army community centers where air conditioning is available.